-We’ve all been there before – buried under an avalanche of work with seemingly no end in sight.
+We've all been there before – buried under an avalanche of work with seemingly no end in sight.
 It can seem impossible to get everything done, juggling priorities, meeting deadlines, and finding time for family and friends.
-But don’t worry, there are plenty of ways to better in managing workload and make your days a little less hectic.
+But don't worry, there are plenty of ways to better manage workload and make your days a little less hectic.

 Remember that not every method will work for everyone, so it’s essential to find what works best for you and stick with it.